junwang929/subspace-clustering/README.md

 # subspace-clustering in the '/gitlocal' folder

+Experimental code for comparing our new algorithm for subspace clustering---'NLRR++' with other existing methods.

-mainly aimed at scalable subspace clustering and our proposed method---'NLRR++' has been submitted to KDD2017 1.Subspace clustering methods are organized in folders '~/ORPCA, ~/OLRSC, ~/LRR, ~/SSC, ~/NLRRSS'
+1. Subspace clustering methods are organized in folders '~/ORPCA, ~/OLRSC, ~/LRR, ~/SSC, ~/NLRRSS'

-2.NLRR ('NLRR.m', 'NLRRE.m') and NLRR++ ('NLRRplus.m', 'NLRRplusE.m') functions are displayed in the folder'~/NLRRSS' ;
+2. NLRR ('NLRR.m', 'NLRRE.m') and NLRR++ ('NLRRplus.m', 'NLRRplusE.m') functions are displayed in the folder'~/NLRRSS'.

-3.all executable files are named as 'test**.m' which can be executed directly;
+3. Code for running experiments are named as 'test**.m' which can be executed directly.

-4.datasets: 'Imagenet'(features trained by CNN), 'MNIST', 'SVHN', 'USPS', 'Protein';
+4. Datasets: 'Imagenet'(features trained by CNN), 'MNIST', 'SVHN', 'USPS', 'Protein'.

-5.clustering baseline and evaluation metric function are in the '~/clusterings' folder;
+5. Clustering baseline and evaluation metric function are in the '~/clusterings' folder.

-6.Compared with methods:
+6. Competing methods:

 (1) NLRR:Jie Shen and Ping Li.
 2016.
 Learning structured low-rank representation via matrix factorization.
 In Proceedings of the 19th International Conference on Articial Intelligence and Statistics (ICAIS).
 500–509